-The entire history of Derek Hale.
-All of it- most of the main cast have had bad things happen to them, but from the age of 16 onwards his life has been nothing but one tragic event after another.
+- The entire history of Derek Hale.
+All of it- most of the main characters have had bad things happen to them, but from the age of 16 onwards his life has been nothing but one tragic event after another.
 Meet a gorgeous girl at 16 who you fall head of heels for?
 Yeah, she's your teacher and you have to keep it secret, but you love her, and she seems to love you too.
 Only she's really a hunter using you to kill your entire family!
 Great home life?
 Happy, loving family of werewolves?
 Killed in a fire that you were (at least indirectly) the cause of!
 So you spend the next few years wallowing in misery and guilt, but it's okay, you still have your older sister... nope, she gets murdered.
 By your psychotic, supposedly comatose uncle, no less.
 And that's before the series even starts, for crying out loud...

-In 3x08, we learn why Derek's eyes are blue.
+- In 3x08, we learn why Derek's eyes are blue.
 It's because he had to Mercy Kill his first love after the werewolf bite didn't take.
 Made worse by the fact that he helped set up the werewolf attack that was supposed to turn her, and that she knew Derek was some type of supernatural creature anyway, so it could have worked out.

-Lydia crying over Jackson is not a happy time...
+- Lydia crying over Jackson is not a happy time...

-"I miss your mom."
+- "I miss your mom."

-In the latest episode, we have Stiles and his dad, the latter of whom reveals that he was fired because Stiles has stolen police property and gotten a restraining order placed against him, which didn't reflect well on the Sheriff or the county.
+- Stiles and his dad, the latter of whom reveals that he was fired because Stiles has stolen police property and gotten a restraining order placed against him, which didn't reflect well on the Sheriff or the county.
 The fact that Stiles looks ready to either break down sobbing or give his dad a hug during the conversation doesn't help at all.

 "I'll tell them that you suffered from depression.
 Even though, in the last twenty years, I've never once seen you depressed..."

-Scott's fears have more layers if you look at them.
+- Scott's fears have more layers if you look at them.
 Depending on when you think it starts, part of it could be the part where Stiles walks away for seemingly no reason.
 Not to mention, Allison is Scott's anchor as a werewolf.
 Losing her could mean losing control.

-Could be a case of Fridge Brilliance, back in Lunatic when he and Allison broke up, he could remember how dangerous and out of control he became when he actually lost her and that's why the fear is so much more real than before.
+- Could be a case of Fridge Brilliance, back in Lunatic when he and Allison broke up, he could remember how dangerous and out of control he became when he actually lost her and that's why the fear is so much more real than before.

-Scott's mom recoiling in fear and terror when she sees him wolfed out and the heartbroken look on his face afterwards.
+- Scott's mom recoiling in fear and terror when she sees him wolfed out and the heartbroken look on his face afterwards.

-The Sheriff having a near meltdown upon seeing Stiles bloodied, beaten, but very much alive after his disappearance from the lacrosse field.
+- The Sheriff having a near meltdown upon seeing Stiles bloodied, beaten, but very much alive after his disappearance from the lacrosse field.
 After threatening to 'pistol whip' those responsible, he finally breaks down into tears and hugs his kid as tightly as is humanly possible.
 Also a Crowning Moment of Heartwarming.

-The final ten minutes of Season 2, entirely, are heart-warming, awesome and tear-jerking all in one for both Jackson and Lydia.
+- The final ten minutes of Season 2, entirely, are heart-warming, awesome and tear-jerking all in one for both Jackson and Lydia.
 Let's recap.
 Lydia knows that she needs to find Jackson to return his house key in a symbolic declaration of her love.
 When she and Stiles arrive at the fight scene, Kanima!Jackson goes to attack her.
 Lydia doesn't flinch, and instead holds the key to him; he begins to turn back to normal.
 As he takes the key, Derek and Peter attack him, leaving him to die in Lydia's arms, where she tells him how much she loves him.
 As she lays his dead body to the ground, she begins to cry.
 All of a sudden, he begins to move, and he rises as a werewolf, renewed.
 The two finally embrace with tears in their eyes.
 Damn, writers, just...
 Damn.
 Because Stiles witnesses the whole thing.
 Remember he's been in love with Lydia for years and had actually been making some progress this season before this.

-Season 3 episode 1.
-Isaac is talking with Mrs. Mc Call in the hospital, they can't contact Derek, his emergency contact.
+- Isaac is talking with Mrs. McCall in the hospital, they can't contact Derek, his emergency contact.
 When she asks if he has another contact?
 He answers that is Scott.

-Stiles, upon finding Heather's body.
+- Stiles, upon finding Heather's body.
 Not just in the fact that he's looking at the dead body of someone he knew, but also because he knew her because of his mother.